 Reverting from Production: any booted device is shut down before reverting.
 Clicking Revert opens a dialog that allows the user to select to revert to test or maintenance.

 Clicking Delete opens a delete confirmation dialog.
 Click OK to delete the selected version.
 Delete is only available if the latest version or obsolete version doesn’t have target devices currently booted from it.

 Selecting a version, then clicking Replication opens the Disk Versioning Replication Status dialog.
 This dialog displays the replication status of this version on each server:

 - Blue check next to the server name indicates that the version has been replicated on the server.

-To view the replication status of all versions of this vDisk on each server, right-click on the vDisk in the Console, then select Replication Status from the context menu.
+To view the replication status of all versions of this vDisk on each server, right-click on the vDisk in the console, then select Replication Status from the context menu.

-Clicking on the Properties button opens the vDisk Version Properties dialog, which allows you to enter a description related to this version.
+Clicking the Properties button opens the vDisk Version Properties dialog, which allows you to enter a description related to this version.
 It also displays availability of a selected version if that version is set for release to production in the future, or if no device has booted from that version yet.